tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payouts.md

 * **AWAITING SANCTION SCREENING**: this state indicates that the third party to whom the payment will be made is subject to validation of restricted lists and further PayU policies related to risk analysis.
 If a third party does not pass this validation, the payment is automatically rejected.
 * **AWAITING FOR SENT**: if the third party passes the validation or is not subject to it, this state indicates that the request is ready to be processed.
 In this state, the communication with the service has not been performed.
 * **SENT TO CREATE**: this state indicates that the communication with the service has been completed and the Payout request is in creation process.
-* **CREATED**: this state indicates that the request has been created and has become into a payout.
-When the request becomes a payout, it moves between the states explained in [Payout states]({{< ref "payouts.md#payout-states" >}}).
-The next state depends on the result of the payout process.
+* **CREATED**: this state indicates that the request has been created and has become into a payment order.
+When the request becomes a payment order, it moves between the states explained in [Payment order states]({{< ref "#payment-order-states" >}}).
+The next state depends on the result of the payment order process.
 * **REJECTED**: this state indicates that the request has been rejected.
 A request can be rejected when:
   - The validation of the third party fails.
   - The creation of the payout was failed.